complete-dope/codex/content/posts/Learning-Docker.md

 ### Docker in interactive mode

-Here this `-i` is the interactive mode but this looks like shit !!
+Here this `-i` is the interactive mode !!
 ```bash
 docker run -i image_name /bin/bash
 ```